 On the other hand, the more air is blown into the rubber balloon, the larger the rubber balloon.
 This is because the larger the number of gas molecules, the greater the rubber balloon’s pressure.

 The following four variables are used to formulate the state of the gas.

 In a closed system, the relationship between these four variables is:

 1. As the number of gas molecules (n) increases, the pressure (P) or volume (V) increases.

 2. The pressure (P) or volume (V) increases as the temperature (T) increases.

-3. When the number of gas molecules (n) and temperature (T) are constant, pressure (P) and volume (V) are inversely proportional to each other.
+3. When the number of gas molecules (n) and temperature (T) is constant, pressure (P) and volume (V) are inversely proportional to each other.

-The above relations can be expressed in one proportion.
+We can express the above relations in one proportion.